IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/azure-self-managed.md

 cp4d_admin_zen_sample_sample: gelGKrcgaLatBsnAdMEbmLwGr
 ```

-### Post-install configuration
+## 6. Post-install configuration
-You can find examples of a couple of typical changes you may want to do here: [Post-run changes](../../../10-use-deployer/5-post-run/post-run).
+You can find examples of a couple of typical changes you may want to do here: [Post-run changes](../../../10-use-deployer/5-post-run/post-run):

+* Update the Cloud Pak for Data administrator password
+* Add GPU node(s) to your OpenShift cluster